Hamath-Eltrael/dotfiles/README.md

  - rtkit
  - picom
  - pavucontrol
- - easyeffects
  - feh
  - & posibly, probably more

 ## Before copying into the Home Directory:
 Additionally, it is imperative that you ensure that the folders `.git` and `.gitignore` are not copied to the home directory.

 ## Things to do, after putting files into the Home Direcotry:

 Make sure that the owner of the Home Directory is the owner of the files.
-If not, it's easiest to login as that user and executing:
+If not, it's easiest to **login as that user** and executing:
 ```
 sudo chown -R $(whoami) dateiname
 ```
 Afterwards you might want to reboot.

 ## Programs that are Optional, in the sense that their stuff has been # in the Configs

  - qutebrowser
+ - easyeffects